quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/sentiment-demo-ui.md

 6. Click `Add external Source` to create the external source.

-7. Navigate to the code samples and locate `External Destination`.
+7. Navigate to the `Code Samples` and locate `External Destination`.

 8. Click `Add external destination`.